petuum/autodist/_sources/design/rationale.rst.txt

   :width: 450 px
   :alt: Motivation Example

 AutoDist distributes an incoming model by first analyzing the computational graph of an incoming model.
-Depending on the detailed characteristics of model building blocks and resource specifications, AutoDist achieves adaptiveness by composing various, seemingly different, atomic distributed ML techniques together as a *distribution strategy*, a unified model- and resource-depdent representation which instructs how the model should be parallelized on the target cluster.
+Depending on the detailed characteristics of model building blocks and resource specifications, AutoDist achieves adaptiveness by composing various, seemingly different, atomic distributed ML techniques together as a *distribution strategy*, a unified model- and resource-dependent representation which instructs how the model should be parallelized on the target cluster.
 It then transforms the original single-node computational graph based on the generated strategy to a distributed one, running on distributed clusters.

 Rationale and Features